Skip to main content

 Call of the Elder Gods Game Cover

 Call of the Elder Gods is a single player casual simulation game with a mystery theme.
 It was developed by Out of the Blue Games and was released on May 12, 2026.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Journey to the far corners of the Earth and unearth ancient horrors in this Lovecraftian narrative puzzle adventure and sequel to 2020’s critically acclaimed Call of the Sea.